SovereignCloudStack/website/_i18n/en/_posts/blog/2024-09-03-security-tools-tech-preview.md

 The implementation of automated pentesting within SCS is designed to be both practical and effective.
 The code repositories are publicly available, allowing users to review and contribute to the development process.
 Pipelines have been implemented as a Proof of Concept (PoC) in Zuul, an open-source CI/CD system that is well-suited for complex workflows in large-scale cloud environments.

-One of the challenges faced during implementation was the long runtime of certain jobs, particularly those involving Greenbone Vulnerability Management.
+One of the challenges faced during implementation was the long runtime of certain jobs, particularly those involving GVM.
 Efforts have been made to optimize these jobs to reduce their impact on overall pipeline performance.
-The export functionality of Trivy Operator reports has also been streamlined, enabling easier integration with other security tools and processes, thereby ensuring ongoing alignment with regulatory requirements like CIS Controls and the NIST CSF.
+The export functionality of Trivy Operator reports has also been streamlined, enabling easier integration with other security tools and processes, as well as long-term storage in S3 or Swift.

 ## Usage

-While the SCS team runs these tools regularly against deployed SCS test environments, the tools are meant to be set up by cloud operators (CSPs) to test the security of their own test, reference and production deployments.
-This way, potential misconfigurations and security issues are detected before they hit production and before evil hackers find them.
+While the SCS team runs these tools regularly against deployed SCS test environments, the security pipeline is meant to be set up by cloud operators (CSPs) to test the security of their own QA, reference and production deployments.
+There is no dependency on external systems.
+This way, potential misconfigurations and security issues are detected before they hit production and before outside threat actors find them.

 To utilize the automated pentesting tools in your own pipeline, you can follow the documentation provided in the [Quickstart guide](https://docs.scs.community/docs/operating-scs/components/automated-pentesting/quickstart).
-This guide offers detailed instructions on how to integrate the tools into your CI/CD pipeline, ensuring that your infrastructure and applications are continuously tested for vulnerabilities in line with compliance standards such as CIS Controls and NIS2.
+This guide offers detailed instructions on how to integrate the tools into your CI/CD pipeline, ensuring that your infrastructure and applications are continuously tested for vulnerabilities.

 DefectDojo can be incorporated into your security operations workflow, providing a centralized platform for vulnerability management.
 By integrating DefectDojo, your team can more effectively track and prioritize security issues, ensuring that they are addressed in a timely manner and that the organization remains secure and complies with relevant cybersecurity regulations.